Losant/losant-rest-python/docs/applicationTemplates.md

 #### Authentication
 The client must be configured with a valid api access token to call this action.
-The token must include at least one of the following scopes: all.User, all.User.read, applicationTemplates.*, or applicationTemplates.get.
+The token must include at least one of the following scopes: all.User, all.User.bounded, all.User.read, applicationTemplates.*, applicationTemplates.get, only.User, only.User.bounded, or only.User.read.

 #### Available Parameters